tsweet77/spiritual-chat/README.md

 It selects "random" words that the spiritual being can have influence over.
 It takes some getting used to.

-You probably want intention_repeater_chat.cpp and dictionary.txt
+You probably want intention_repeater_chat_2.4.exe and dictionary.txt

 Intention Repeater Website: https://www.intentionrepeater.com